-Whether you’re an experienced designer or a recent graduate from a graphic design course, you’ll probably come to a point where you’ll start looking for that perfect job again.
+Whether you’re an experienced designer or a recent graduate from a graphic design course, whether that’s online or in person, you’ll probably come to a point where you’ll start looking for that perfect job again.
 And we know how nerve-wracking the job search process can be!

 But once you’ve landed that interview, it’s essential to put your best foot forward!
 Prepare yourself in advance and be confident in your skills since the hiring manager wants to meet the graphic designer behind the portfolio.
 The interview gives you an opportunity to have a conversation about the company, learning more about the team and the job.